NOC-OI/intermediate-git/_episodes/02-forking.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-We want this to be a reminder of how to work with forks
+A fork of a repository is a new repository which shares code and history with the repository it was forked from - it is a server-side copy (clone) of the original repository.
+This is particularly useful when you want to work on an open source project where you don't have write permissions to the repository.

-## Creating a fork
+## Creating a fork and a local copy of the fork

 In order to try out the commands in this lesson we need to set up a repository on GitHub: